alancnet/persist-proxy/README.md

 ![Unhappy Proxy](http://i.imgur.com/gG7Qshi.png)

-Persist-proxy will continue to attempt to reconnect.
+Persist-proxy will attempt to reconnect.
 When it succeeds, all data is flushed, and the applications just think it was lag.

 ![Recovered Proxy](http://i.imgur.com/gNoS2uh.png)